UK Edition. Click here for US version.

 not be taken while you are taking Kapake 30mg/500mg Capsules.

 You should avoid alcohol when taking this product.

 Food has no influence on Kapake 30mg/500mg Capsules.

-Do not take codeine while you are breastfeeding.
-Codeine and
+Do not take codeine while you are breast-feeding.
+Codeine and morphine passes

 Driving and using machines